COVID-19: the latest information for testing, screening and visitors >>

 COVID-19: vaccine information and Q&As >>

 Exercise is very important for those who have arthritis.
-It may be hard to tell yourself to exercise, especially when you’re in a lot of pain or a specific joint is stiff.
+It may be hard to motivate yourself to exercise, especially when you’re in a lot of pain or a specific joint is stiff.
 But adding an exercise program can increase strength, flexibility, balance and decrease pain.
+Specifically, exercise can:

 Some examples of exercises for arthritis are:

 Some things to consider as you start exercising with arthritis:

 When you begin an exercise program, the first few days of working out will cause muscle soreness.
 That is completely normal.
 After two weeks or so, the soreness will dissipate and you can focus on exercising without the pain.
 Just be conservative with your exercises and do what you can comfortably do.